Ibn Sina and the Samanids in Uzbekistan

 But in 999 AD, the Ghaznavids conquered the Samanids.
 The Ghaznavids turned out not to be so supportive of science.
 Ibn Sina left his home and traveled further west, looking for rulers who wanted to support him.

 Ibn Sina also said, correctly, that scientists would never succeed in turning metals like lead or copper into gold, even though many scientists were trying to do it.
 But Ibn Sina found a better use for gold.
 He made a tube out of gold to push down the mouth into the throat.
 That way he could keep patients breathing if their throat had closed up.

 One part was about geology.
 Ibn Sina wrote about two types of rock.
 Today we call them igneous (though he didn’t realize they came from volcanoes) and sedimentary.
 He explained fossils as formed more or less the same way that sedimentary rock forms.
-Ibn Sina noted that fossil shells found on land showed that the land was once under the ocean, and that the world had existed for “ages of which we have no record.”
+Ibn Sina noted that fossil shells found on land showed, as Aristotle had said, that the land was once under the ocean, and that the world had existed for “ages of which we have no record.”

 Ibn Sina also followed Aristotle in thinking that earthquakes and erosion shaped the earth over “many ages”.
 Ibn Sina thought mountains formed under the ocean (where there is plenty of mud to make them out of) and then gradually eroded again into the ocean, to make new mountains.
 He describes layers of rock, forming through different phases of sediment.

-Ibn Sina ended his life as a fairly well-off man, who owned slaves and property.
+He ended his life as a fairly well-off man, who owned enslaved people and property.
 He died in Iran in 1037 AD, when he was fifty-eight years old, of some sort of digestive problem – maybe a twisted bowel.
-Before he died, he gave away all his stuff to charity, and freed his slaves.
-All his books – the Book of Cures and the medical textbooks – were used by later doctors like Maimonides all over the Islamic world.
-Once they had been translated into Latin, his books were used all over Europe too all through the Middle Ages.
+Before he died, he gave away all his stuff to charity, and freed the enslaved people who worked for him.

 Learn by doing: laws of momentum